 Before developing the product, the developer must answer whether his/her concept really solves the intended problem as expected.

-This is the primary goal of a Proof-of-Concept (PoC) prototype which is an early stage prototype built from rudimentary components.
+This is the primary goal of a Proof-of-Concept (POC) prototype which is an early-stage prototype built from rudimentary components.

-A PoC prototype doesn’t have any custom electronics design, and is typically based on development kits.
+A PoC prototype doesn’t have any custom electronics design and is typically based on development kits.

-However, prototype is a working interactive model of the end product that gives an idea of the design, navigation and layout.
+However, the prototype is a working interactive model of the end product that gives an idea of the design, navigation and layout.

-Importance of Proof of concept in iot
+Importance of Proof of concept in IoT

 - Useful for testing key technological issues in the product.